nrfconnect/sdk-nrf/samples/nfc/record_text/README.rst

 Testing
 =======

-After programming the sample to your development kit, test it by performing the following steps:
+After programming the sample to your development kit, complete the following steps to test it:

-1. Touch the NFC antenna with the smartphone or tablet and observe that LED 1 is lit.
+1. Touch the NFC antenna with the smartphone or tablet and observe that **LED 1** is lit.
 #.
-Observe that the smartphone/tablet displays the encoded text (in the most
+Observe that the smartphone or tablet displays the encoded text (in the most suitable language).
-   suitable language).
 #.
-Move the smartphone/tablet away from the NFC antenna and observe that LED 1
+Move the smartphone or tablet away from the NFC antenna and observe that **LED 1** turns off.
-   turns off.

 Dependencies
 ************